This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- ½ cup natural creamy almond butter (the only ingredients should be almonds and salt)
+- 1/2 cup natural creamy almond butter (the only ingredient should be almonds – salt is also fine!)

 - 2 large eggs